 You may have wanted to start a business for a long time.
 Even though it can be hard to start a business, bringing your concept to life is incredibly rewarding.
 You can start businesses for as little as a few hundred dollars, and new business survival rates are higher than you might think.

 After finding a business name, creating your website is the first step in achieving your business dreams.
-At the minimum, writing posts on your site can give you a fun new hobby to complement your TV streaming habit!
+At the minimum, writing posts on your site can give you a fun new hobby!

 The Goals of This Guide